prarthanak16/Python-Machine-Learning-Customer-Segmentation-/README.md

 <h4>Data set needed for this project will be available [here](https://www.kaggle.com/vjchoudhary7/customer-segmentation-tutorial-in-python)</h4>

 <h2>Code</h2>
-<h4>First we are supposed to import all the libraries and dependencies which are needed for the following codes</h4>
+<h4>First we are supposed to import all the libraries an which are needed for executing the following codes</h4>

 ```
 import pandas as pd